History of rail transportation in the United States: Expansion and consolidation (1878–1916)

 By 1880 the nation had 17,800 freight locomotives carrying 23,600 tons of freight, and 22,200 passenger locomotives.
 The U.S. railroad industry was the nation's largest employer outside of the agricultural sector.
 The effects of the American railways on rapid industrial growth were many, including the opening of hundreds of millions of acres of very good farm land ready for mechanization, lower costs for food and all goods, a huge national sales market, the creation of a culture of engineering excellence, and the creation of the modern system of management.

 On January 12, 1883, the southern section of the second transcontinental railroad line was completed as the Southern Pacific tracks from Los Angeles met the Galveston, Harrisburg and San Antonio Railway at a location 3 mi west of the Pecos River near Langtry, Texas.

 New York financier J.P.
 Morgan played an increasingly dominant role in consolidating the rail system in the late 19th century.
 He orchestrated reorganizations and consolidations in all parts of the United States.
-Morgan raised large sums in Europe, but instead of only handling the funds, he helped the railroads reorganize and achieve greater efficiencies.
+Morgan raised large sums in Europe, where an active section of the London Stock Exchange was dedicated to "American rails", but instead of only handling the funds, he helped the railroads reorganize and achieve greater efficiencies.
 He fought against the speculators interested in speculative profits, and built a vision of an integrated transportation system.
 In 1885, he reorganized the New York, West Shore & Buffalo Railroad, leasing it to the New York Central.
 In 1886, he reorganized the Philadelphia & Reading, and in 1888 the Chesapeake & Ohio.
 He was heavily involved with railroad tycoon James J. Hill and the Great Northern Railway.

 Industrialists such as Morgan, Cornelius Vanderbilt and Jay Gould became wealthy through railroad ownerships, as large railroad companies such as the Grand Trunk Railway and the Southern Pacific Transportation Company spanned several states.
 In response to monopolistic practices and other excesses of some railroads and their owners, Congress passed the Interstate Commerce Act and created the Interstate Commerce Commission (ICC) in 1887.
 The ICC indirectly controlled the business activities of the railroads through the issuance of extensive regulations.

 Morgan set up conferences in 1889 and 1890 that brought together railroad presidents in order to help the industry follow the new laws and write agreements for the maintenance of "public, reasonable, uniform and stable rates."
 The conferences were the first of their kind, and by creating a community of interest among competing lines paved the way for the great consolidations of the early 20th century.
 Congress responded by enacting antitrust legislation to prohibit monopolies of railroads (and other industries), beginning with the Sherman Antitrust Act in 1890.